rramnauth2220/autism-KBS/README.md

 __Slots__:
 -- `symptom-name` - Name of the Symptom
 -- `plant-name` - The name of the plant
--- `disease-or-pest` - What disease or pest the symptoms belongs to
+-- `disorder` - What disorder the symptoms belongs to
 -- `prescence` - If the symptom is present in the plant or not.
 Can be `yes` or `no`.
 Default is `no`
 -- `weight` - The weight that the symptom contributes to the overal disease or pest